RuralAnemone/the-quotebook/README.md

 \- Chad Schlosser

-> I move like a one-man band; I feel like every time I take a step an accordion plays.z
+> I move like a one-man band; I feel like every time I take a step an accordion plays.

 \- Julia